 Regular Mail Orders.
 Payment for shares by mail must be made by check from a U.S. financial institution and payable in U.S. dollars.
-Cash, money orders, and traveler's checks will not be accepted by the Funds.
+Cash, third-party checks (except for properly endorsed IRA rollover checks), money orders, counter checks, starter checks, credit card checks, traveler's checks, and checks drawn on non-U.S. financial institutions will not be accepted by the Funds.
+Cashier's checks, bank official checks, and bank money orders are reviewed on a case-by-case basis and may be accepted under certain circumstances.
 If checks are returned due to insufficient funds or other reasons, your purchase will be canceled.
 You will also be responsible for any losses or expenses incurred by a Fund and its administrator and transfer agent.
 Each Fund will charge a \$35 fee and may redeem shares of a Fund owned by the purchaser or another identically registered account in another series of the Trust to recover any such losses.
 For regular mail orders, please complete a Fund Shares Application and mail it, along with a check made payable to the applicable Fund, to: